microbus-io/fabric/docs/structure/coreservices-httpingress.md

 Think of `Microbus` as a closed garden that requires a special key to access.
 In order to send and receive messages on `Microbus`, it's necessary to communicate over NATS using a specific protocol.
 This is basically what the `Connector` facilitates for service-to-service calls.

-Practically all applications require interaction from a source that is outside `Microbus`.
+Practically all solutions require interaction with a source that is outside `Microbus`.
 The most common scenario is perhaps a request generated from a web browser to a public API endpoint.
 In this case, something needs to bridge the gap between the incoming real HTTP request and the HTTP messages that travel over `Microbus`.
 This is where the HTTP ingress proxy comes into play.

 <img src="./coreservices-httpingress-1.drawio.svg">
 <p>